 - Weather-resistant galvanized steel frame and springs (really, any good trampoline should have this!)

-- No-gap enclosure net (so no fingers and toes get caught between the jumping area and frame!)
+- No-gap safety enclosure net (so no fingers and toes get caught between the jumping area and frame!)

 - Good-quality spring pad (again, something any good trampoline should have!)

 Other Top Trampolines to Consider

 In case you don’t need (or don’t have the space for) rectangular models, Skywalker makes different sizes of outdoor trampolines, too!
 A square trampoline is more surface area than a circle and can fit into the corner of a yard with ease!